kensnyder/bunshine/README.md

 - ✅ middleware > performanceHeader
 - ✅ middleware > securityHeaders
 - ✅ middleware > trailingSlashes
-- 🔲 middleware > html rewriter
-- 🔲 middleware > hmr
-- 🔲 middleware > directoryListing
-- 🔲 middleware > rate limiter
-- 🔲 document headers middleware
 - 🔲 move some middleware to `@bunshine/\*`?
 - ✅ gzip compression
 - ✅ options for serveFiles
-- 🔲 tests for cors
+- ✅ tests for cors
 - 🔲 tests for devLogger
 - 🔲 tests for prodLogger
-- 🔲 tests for gzip
+- 🔲 tests for compression
 - 🔲 tests for responseFactories
 - ✅ tests for serveFiles
 - 🔲 100% test coverage